akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 queue](#durable-producer) on the producer side.
 By doing so, any stored unconfirmed messages will be redelivered when the corresponding producer is started again.
 Even if the same `ConsumerController` instance is used, there may be delivery of messages that had already been processed but the fact that they were confirmed had not been stored yet.
-This means that we have at-least once delivery.
+This means that we have at-least-once delivery.

 If the consumer crashes, a new `ConsumerController` can be connected to the original `ProducerConsumer` without restarting it.
 The `ProducerConsumer` will then redeliver all unconfirmed messages.
-In that case the unconfirmed messages will be delivered to the new consumer, and some of these may already have been processed by the previous consumer.
+In that case the unconfirmed messages will be delivered to the new consumer and some of these may already have been processed by the previous consumer.
-Again, this means that we have at-least once delivery.
+Again, this means that we have at-least-once delivery.

 ## Work pulling